 Throughout the process of developing and refining our business strategy, we asked ourselves many important questions whose answers brought clarity to the direction we sought.
 In the chart below, these questions are categorized in sequential order to the three pillars of business.
-This article is intended to help others who wish to start their own businesses think through these same questions and develop a plan that ensures a smooth(er) beginning to entrepreneurship.

 |1.
 Service Delivery||2.
 Marketing/ Business Development||3.
 Business Infrastructure|

 · How will you recruit/ retain quality employees?